watermint/toolbox/docs/commands/dropbox-team-sharedlink-update-expiry.md

 Update expiration date of public shared links within the team (Irreversible operation)

 Note: From Release 87, this command will receive a file to select shared links to update.
-If you wanted to update the expiry for all shared links in the team, please consider using a combination of `team sharedlink list`.
+If you wanted to update the expiry for all shared links in the team, please consider using a combination of `dropbox team sharedlink list`.
 For example, if you are familiar with the command [jq](https://stedolan.github.io/jq/), then you can do an equivalent operation as like below (force expiry within 28 days for every public link).

 ```
 tbx team sharedlink list -output json -visibility public | jq '.sharedlink.url' | tbx team sharedlink update expiry -file - -at +720h
 ```
 From Release 92, the command will not receive the argument `-days`.
 If you want to set a relative date/time, please use `-at +HOURh` like `+720h` (720 hours = 30 days).

-Commands `team sharedlink update` is for setting a value to the shared links.
-Commands `team sharedlink cap` is for putting a cap value to the shared links.
-For example: if you set expiry by `team sharedlink update expiry` with the expiration date 2021-05-06.
+Commands `dropbox team sharedlink update` is for setting a value to the shared links.
+Commands `dropbox team sharedlink cap` is for putting a cap value to the shared links.
+For example: if you set expiry by `dropbox team sharedlink update expiry` with the expiration date 2021-05-06.
 The command will update the expiry to 2021-05-06 even if the existing link has a shorter expiration date like 2021-05-04.

 # Security